 WHO IS INVOLVED?
 The process involves you and your spouse/co-parent sitting down with the mediator together.
 If each of you have an attorney, they can come too - but they don't have to.
 That's a decision you need to make with your attorney.

 WHERE DOES IT TAKE PLACE?
-We will meet all together in sessions of approximately two hours each at the Creekside Mediation office (NOTE:during this time of social distancing due to the COVID-19 pandemic all mediations are taking place via Zoom.
+We will meet all together in sessions of approximately two hours each at the Creekside Mediation office (NOTE: At this time all mediations are taking place via Zoom.
 Please see the drop down link about on-line mediation above for more information on that process), which is located in downtown Frederick across from the courthouse.
 Creekside Mediation is a mediation-only practice and is set up to be a relaxed atmosphere with multiple conversation and meeting room spaces for mediation to take place in an informal and comfortable atmosphere.

 DO I NEED A LAWYER?
 I am not an attorney, and even if I were an attorney I am not acting in that capacity when I am mediating.
 Many of my clients seek legal advice prior to mediation so that they know their rights and responsibilities about divorce and custody.
 Some clients hire attorneys prior to mediation, some clients bring attorneys to mediation, some don't.
 Some clients like to run their Points of Agreement by an attorney prior to signing - that's ok too.
 It's all up to you.
 I have an excellent working relationship with many of the attorneys in Frederick.
 If you have hired an attorney, please tell me so that I can communicate with them as a professional courtesy.